MikeVela34/phase-1VG-project/README.md

+Read ME

 Flatgames

 brought to you by Nial Johnson, Farhan Hossain, and Michael Vela

- This design that we are building is a hub for the gaming community or anyone who is interested with being apart of the gaming world!
+This design that we are building is a hub for the gaming community or anyone who is interested in being a part of the gaming world!
- This hub will consist of different games that users play with their thoughts on it as well.
-If there is a game that you have played, you have to option to share your thought on it as well with the comment feature.
+This hub will consist of different games that users play with their personalized description on it as well.
+When uploading we have the chance to give it a rating as well.
 If by chance you don't see a game that you play then you will have the option to post a game and share with the world!

 Deliverables
- 1. Having a listings of games that include information such as genre, title, developers, along with a review from the person that uploads it.
-(Rating out of 10 stars)
+1. Having a list of games that include information such as genre, title, developers, along with a description from the person that uploads it.
+(Giving it a rating as well)

- 1a.
-Users that upload will be prompted to put in their username as their gamertag along with the platform that they play on.

- 2. Users will be able to comment on existing posts and add a like to their favorite games.
+2. Users will be able to click on games that are in the list and have it display where it shows at the top.

 3. Users will be able to add another game that saves to the database, using the information in the form.

 EXTRA DELIVERABLES
 1. Being able to filter through the games based on the genes of games.

- 2. User will have the ability to like the comments.

- 3. Comments will be listed in the order of how many likes that it has.
-It would be similar to the upvoting system that reddit has implimented.
+3. Giving people the space to add their username and platform that they play on(making it more interactive)